A Timeless History

 In the 90’s, International Program goals were realized in the opening of Ivy AKAdemy under Simonetta Wright and Regional recognition was received.
 Ladies Edna Atkins and Annette Brown Boyce were 1996 Regional Community Service awardees.
 We also co-hosted the Mid-Atlantic Regional Conference in 1998; chapter president was Marie Fuller.
 Debra Jones was appointed co-chair for a 90’s Regional conference and Ladies Debra Jones and Wendy A. Hunter also served as Regional Cluster Coordinators.

 Moving into the 21st century, Gamma Delta Omega continues its commitment to Alpha Kappa Alpha’s International program.
-Presidents were ladies Sylvia E. Hill, Fannie M. Chamblis, Wendy Hunter, Saundra Copeland, Celestine Twitty, Julia Avery Muse, Eartha Garrett, Karen W. Colden; Dr. Aurelia Taylor Williams; LaEunice Brown; Dee Dee Jones; Tanya Weaver is presently serving.
+Presidents were Sylvia E. Hill, Fannie M. Chamblis, Wendy Hunter, Saundra Copeland, Celestine Twitty, Julia Avery Muse, Eartha Garrett, Karen W. Colden, Dr. Aurelia Taylor Williams, LaEunice Brown, Dee Dee Jones, and Tanya Weaver.
 The new millennium ushered in the technology age with chapters having websites, Regional and International officers communicating electronically, and members doing the same, using the internet liberally.
 In fact, on August 20, 2011, with the technical efforts of Dr. Aurelia T. Williams, Gamma Delta Omega was the first chapter to communicate through online streaming video with the International Standards Chairman, Joyce Henderson.

 The Sorority’s 100th birthday was celebrated in its birthplace, Washington, D.C., at the 2008 International Conference, with Past International President Barbara A. McKinzie beginning the second term of her reign with the theme “Extraordinary Service Program (ESP) with emphasis on becoming more knowledgeable and understanding of our sorority documents.
 At the 2010 International Conference, the incoming International President, Carolyn House Stewart, JD, unveiled the new theme “Alpha Kappa Alpha’s Global Leadership Through Timeless Service Initiatives” with 2010-2014 programs requiring Alpha Kappa Alpha to work “SMART.”
 Each initiative is Strategic, Measurable, Attainable, Relevant and Transferable for enhanced impact.
 Gamma Delta Omega’s first undertaking at working ”SMART” was to form a charitable arm, Twenty Pearls, Inc., which will enable us to increase funding and render greater service to mankind.